 During the high season (late winter), travelers can fly directly to Enontekiö from Helsinki.
 But the Kittilä international airport in Lapland, as well as Kiruna in Sweden, and Tromso in Norway, are all about 2 hours away.

 From the rivers to the mountains

 Enontekiö’s name means the “birthplace of rivers,” and the ancient major waterways of Fell Lapland offer many experiences.
-In the summers, canoers will find both relaxing and challenging routes along the Ounasjoki river.
+In the summers, paddlers will find both relaxing and challenging routes along the Ounasjoki river.
 The free-flowing river will carry them through untouched Arctic nature and past traditional riverside villages.
-Farther north – as far north as Finland goes – the cold waters of Lake Kilpisjärvi teem with huge Arctic char.
+Farther north – about as far north as Finland goes – the cold waters of Lake Kilpisjärvi teem with huge Arctic char.
 The border river between Finland and Sweden features churning rapids for rafters and fly fishermen.

 Winter slows the rivers and lakes until they freeze solid.
-These are the months when you hear the rip and roar of snowmobiles echoing off the distant fells.
+These are the months when you might hear the rip and roar of snowmobiles echoing off the distant fells.
 As the sun stays hidden under the horizon, the night sky above frozen Lake Kilpisjärvi erupts with the green fires of the Northern Lights.
 Snowmobile riders often go to the middle of nowhere just to park and watch nature’s silent fireworks.
 Local fell guides are happy to lead you to the most attractive places, hidden in the wilderness.

 Blueberries, buffets and a bed by the border